The-fiber-Group/fiber-Language-and-Environment-Standard/proposals/drafts/function syntax.md

 The function body is a series of expressions which are evaluated in the order they are written.
 The expressions are written after the Function Body Separator.

 	{f x y = z | z = x + y}

-# Function Shorthand Notation

-A function may be declared using a shorthand notation with some limitations.
-Shorthand notation does not include parameter declarations and the body can only include a single expression.
-The function name is followed immediately by the Return Parameter Prefix operator which is followed by a single expression.
-The variables used in that expression are treated as parameters.

-the shorthand version of

-	{f x y = z | z = x + y}

-would be

-	{f = x + y}